 On this site we’re concerned with one thing – getting you the best odds for your bet.
 Whilst to some people this simply means comparing prices at different bookmakers, or using betting exchanges to eek out a slightly bigger profit, this isn’t the only way of getting better odds.

-For many years bookmakers have been offering temporarily enhanced odds.
-In fact walk down any high street in the UK and you’ll probably see a sign offering ‘Arsenal to win, now 5/4’ up from the normal evens – a ploy to get you through their doors and your money across their counters rather than a rival betting shop’s.
+As we’ve mentions above, bookmakers have been offering temporarily enhanced odds for many years.
+These aren’t only online, walk down any high street in the UK and you’ll probably see a sign offering ‘Arsenal to win, now 5/4’ up from the normal evens – a ploy to get you through their doors and your money across their counters rather than a rival betting shop’s.

-Recently these offers have taken on a new form, with high value odds up for grabs specifically upon sign up to attract new customers.
+These offers have also taken on a new form, with high value odds up for grabs specifically upon sign up to attract new customers.
 The concept of offering significantly boosted prices for new customers first appeared back in 2015, and they give almost ludicrously high odds on selected bets.
 So, sticking with the example above, instead of 5/4 for Arsenal to beat Chelsea you’ll get 10/1.

 So what’s the catch?